ingamedeo/cloudsim-simulations/README.md

 On the other hand, when mapper(s) and reducer run on different hosts, we need to transfer data between, which, due to the limited disk speed, takes some time. (delay is present)

 It is therefore reasonable - and this is the point of the whole implementation - to observe lower execution times (and lower costs) when the data locality policy is used as the default policy just allocates cloudlets on the first available VM.
 (Please see CloudSim source code for further details)

+*Please see Gantt charts (/charts) that show the schedules produced when using the Data Locality policy vs when not using it.*
+It is clear how the delay in submitting the reducers (Green) is significantly lower when using the policy, given that no data transfer is necessary before the reduce job can be started.
+Mappers are reported in red in the charts.

 ## Map/Reduce architecture